-Corporate Start-up Accelerator
+Corporate Start-up Accelerators

 An accelerator that cuts through the “innovation fluff” to achieve problem-solution fit.